 Donate

-AUDIO: Council pulls the plug on negotiations with SHIP/Novaporte
+AUDIO: Council pulls the plug on negotiations with SHIP

-On January 20th, CBRM Council’s three-hour in-camera session and subsequent public vote ended up with a split decision on if they should continue negotiations with Sydney Harbour Investment Partners, meaning talks with the company are at an end for now.
+On January 20th, CBRM council’s three-hour in-camera session and subsequent public vote ended up with a split decision on if they should continue negotiations with Sydney Harbour Investment Partners (SHIP), meaning talks with the company are at an end for now.

 The Vote

-CBRM council that voted in favour of continuing negotiations with SHIP/Novaporte: Mayor Cecil Clarke, Darren O’Quinn (Dist.
+Votes in favour of continuing negotiations with SHIP: Mayor Cecil Clarke, Darren O’Quinn (Dist.
 11), Eldon MacDonald (Dist.
 5), Steve Parsons (Dist.
 7), Esmond “Blue” Marshall (Dist.
 3), Steve Gillespie (Dist.
 4)

-CBRM council that voted against continuing negotiations with SHIP/Novaporte: Dave MacKeigan (Dist.
+Votes against continuing negotiations with SHIP: Dave MacKeigan (Dist.
 9), Kim Sheppard-Campbell (Dist.
-12), Earlene MacMullen (Dist.
+12), Earlene MacMullin (Dist.
 2), Steven MacNeil (Dist.
 8), Gordon MacDonald (Dist.
 1), Deputy Mayor Glenn Paruch (Dist.
 6)

 Note: District 10 councillor, Paul Nickituk, is on a medical leave of absence.